StoneDown/DanseCorporation/README.md

-The files contain a web page for educational purposes and a wide range of CSS and JS files.
+The files contain a web page for educational purposes and a wide range of CSS files.